UCLA-IEEE/OPS2.0/_projects/9-pid-and-motor-control.md

 **<ins>Total estimated cost assuming part reuse:</ins>** $23.05 per team of 2

-## Project Specification Part 1 (PCB design)

-### Section one – being a mechanical engineer:

-#### Powering your car:
+## Section 1: Being a Mechanical Engineer

+### Powering Your Car

 Because our final goal is to have a car following some object, we want it to be powered wirelessly through 9V batteries instead of through our computer’s USB port.
 While we test our vehicle however, the motors require a large amount of power, which would mean we’d need to go through a lot of 9V batteries (not very cost effective).
 For that reason, when testing and implementing the motors, power the car through your computer.
 The motors will not go very fast; however, that’s fine for now.
 When you’re trying to implement later functionalities of the car, you can use the 9V batteries.
-We have a lot of batteries, so just ask an officer and they’ll grab it for you!
 In the end, your car must be battery powered.

-#### Motors?:
+### Motors

 We will be using the L293D IC to control our motors.
 The nice thing about the L293D chip is that it has 2 H-bridges, a fantastic circuit to drive motors!